Who was that?!? Unheralded ballers who mattered in Week 2

 Two sacks, and a third negated by penalty in 21-18 loss to the Saints

 Why it matters: Ogunjobi took up football because his parents wanted him to lose weight.
-Now he's applying constant pressure from the inside for a Browns defense that is much improved, even thought they haven't picked up a win yet.
+Now he's applying constant pressure from the inside for a Browns defense that is much improved, even though they haven't picked up a win yet.

 ESPN NFL Nation reporters Jeremy Fowler, Mike Triplett and Pat McManamon contributed to this story.